KANUBALAD/kanubala.github.io/projects.md

 <td></td>
 <td markdown="1">
 [**Mastercard Foundation Scholars Research; Increasing women in STEM Transistion into Tertiary Education**](https://mastercardfdn.org/)
 In Africa, a chunk of the population are women yet they have the least enrollment figures as you go up the academic stages.
-This means that a size able chunk f the potential human resource on the continent remain underdeveloped.
-This has adverse effects on the overall capacity for growth.
-Even though many African countries are instituting policies to ameliorate this situation, the number of women enrolled in schools continue to lag behind that of males especially at the tertiary level.
-Many factors have been propounded for this gender gap in higher education.
-Key among the reasons ascribed include the fact that women trade off their educational and professional development to raise and nurture their families.
-This quantitative re-search primarily seeks to identify the challenges women in STEM face while pursuing courses in such fields, it also explores the ways to facilitate access to higher education without comprising on their family obligations.
+This means that a size able chunk of the potential human resource on the continent remain underdeveloped.
+This quantitative research primarily seeks to identify the challenges women in STEM face while pursuing courses in such fields, it also explores the ways to facilitate access to higher education without comprising on their family obligations.
 </td>
 </tr>